understanding-search/maze-dataset/docs/paper/paper.md

 dataset_filtered: MazeDataset = dataset.filter_by.path_length(min_length=3)
 ```

 All implemented maze generation algorithms are stochastic by nature.
 For reproducibility, the `seed` parameter of [`MazeDatasetConfig`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig) may be set.
-In practice, using provided deduplication filters, we do find that exact duplicate mazes are generated very infrequently, even when generating very large datasets.
+In practice, using provided deduplication filters, we find that exact duplicate mazes are generated very infrequently, even when generating very large datasets.

 For use cases where mazes of different sizes, generation algorithms, or other parameter variations are required, we provide the [`MazeDatasetCollection`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/collected_dataset.html#MazeDatasetCollection) class, which allows for creating a single iterable dataset from multiple independent configurations.